Can LLMs Predict the Future or Are They Just Remembering?

 91,361 Bloomberg headlines · 1,587 firms · 2012–2023 · Llama-3.3

-A one-standard-deviation increase in LAP amplifies the AI's predictive effect by ~37%.
-In other words, more than a third of the AI's apparent predictive power comes from memorization, not genuine reasoning.
+A one-standard-deviation increase in LAP amplifies the LLM's predictive effect by ~37%.
+In other words, more than a third of the LLM's apparent predictive power comes from memorization, not genuine reasoning.

 Earnings Calls & Capital Expenditure